nixworks/public/news/2018/01/25/thirteen-civilians-travelling-from-burkina-faso-are-killed-after-their-vehicle-struck-a-landmine-near-the-village-of-boni-in-mali-s-mopti-re.md

 # Thirteen civilians travelling from Burkina Faso are killed after their vehicle struck a landmine near the village of Boni in Mali's Mopti Region.

-A landmine explosion blew up a civilian passenger vehicle in central Mali on Thursday, killing 13 people and wounding several others, the army spokesman said.
+Burkina Faso: A landmine explosion blew up a civilian passenger vehicle in central Mali on Thursday, killing 13 people and wounding several others, the army spokesman said.

 ### Sources: